 Do Not Wait to Take Action—Building a Strong Case Can Take Time

 Filing a personal injury claim before the deadline is important.
 Of course, when you do file, you must put together a persuasive and well-supported case.
 Building a winning personal injury claim can take time.
 The underlying accident must be carefully investigated and medical records and other documents need to be gathered and organized.
 The sooner you take action after an accident, the easier it will be to bring a winning claim.
 Do not wait until the statute of limitations is about to expire—get professional legal help right away.

-At Richmond Vona, LLC, our Buffalo personal injury lawyers help our clients maximize their financial compensation.
+At Richmond Vona, LLC, our personal injury lawyers help our clients maximize their financial compensation.
 If you or your family member was wrongfully injured, we can help.
 To get a free consultation, please contact us right away.
-From our law office in Buffalo, we serve communities throughout Western New York.
+From our local law office, we serve communities throughout Western New York.